hazard-ready/disaster-preparedness/README.md

 4. In order to run unit tests, your user will need to be able to create and delete databases, since the test framework creates (and destroys) a new test DB for each test run.
 You can accomplish this using `psql -d [DBNAME] -c "ALTER USER [USERNAME] SUPERUSER;`"
    _[detailed instructions for reference](http://postgis.net/docs/manual-2.1/postgis_installation.html#create_new_db_extensions)_
-5. Set up an environment variable `DATABASE_URL` that will be used by the Django Database URL app to load our database.
+5. Set up an environment variable `DATABASE_URL_PDX` that will be used by the Django Database URL app to load our database.

-- example on Mac/Linux: `export DATABASE_URL="postgres://USER:PASSWORD@HOST:PORT/DBNAME"` where the USER & PASSWORD are the django account you created above in postgres, and the default HOST:PORT is localhost:5432 .
+- example on Mac/Linux: `export DATABASE_URL_PDX="postgres://USER:PASSWORD@HOST:PORT/DBNAME"` where the USER & PASSWORD are the django account you created above in postgres, and the default HOST:PORT is localhost:5432 .

 6. `source venv/bin/activate` or `. venv/bin/activate` if you haven't already activated the virtualenv this session.
 7. Run `python manage.py migrate` to initialize the database's structure.